shevious/edx-documentation/en_us/xblock/source/customize/custom-python.rst

 Define the Vote Handler
 **************************

-For your xblock to process votes from users the way that the Thumbs XBlock does, you use a :ref:`handler <Handler Methods>` to add the necessary logic.
+:ref:`Handlers <Handler Methods>` process input events from the XBlock JavaScript code.
+You use handlers to add interactivity to your block.
+In your XBlock, you use a handler to process votes from users.

-Define a handler method named ``vote`` in the ``MyXBlock`` class that processes user votes.
-The method must perform the following functions.
+The vote handler in your XBlock must perform the following functions.

 #.
 Update ``upvotes`` or ``downvotes`` fields based on the user's vote.